Welsh sports review of the year 2012

 The great success at London 2012 was reflected in the end-of-year BBC Cymru Wales Sports Personality of the Year 2012 award, with all six Olympic and Paralympic gold medallists nominated in a 10-strong list.

-after a public vote, with rugby union back-row Dan Lydiate the runner-up and Thomas third.
+And it was 19-year-old Jones who emerged as the winner after a public vote, with rugby union back-row Dan Lydiate the runner-up and Thomas third.

 In women's golf a Great Britain & Ireland team - including Welsh player Amy Boulden and captained by her compatriot Tegwen Matthews - won the Curtis Cup for the first time since 1996.

+Jamie Donaldson also flourished at the Irish Open, holding off a crop of Ryder Cup stars to win his first European Tour title.
 However, it was a difficult year for Rhys Davies, Bradley Dredge, Stephen Dodd and Liam Bond, who all failed to win European Tour cards for next season.